neha-duggirala/Multivariate-linear-regression/README.md

 # Multivariate-linear-regression
-Multiple variable and single dependent linear regression model for supervised learning
+Multiple variable and single dependent linear regression model for supervised learning (For predicting numerical values with more than one input)

+Required packages:
+numpy,
+pandas,
+sklearn,
+matplotlib.

+the code programs has both programs from scratch and using sklearn